faafaa123/DLPT-semantic-segmentation/README.md

-# Semantic Segmentation: Drone aerial views
+# Multi-Class Semantic Segmentation of Drone Imagery

 This is the fourth project of the Opencv University course ["Deep Learning with PyTorch"](https://opencv.org/university/deep-learning-with-pytorch/).
 It focuses on applying semantic segmentation on images taken from drones to differentiate between 12 classes.